-We recently wrote about Earthshot Prize nominee Vinisha Umashankar, a clever 14-year-old student from Tamil Nadu who created a mobile ironing cart that runs off solar power.
+We have previously wrote about Earthshot Prize nominee Vinisha Umashankar, a clever 14-year-old student from Tamil Nadu who created a mobile ironing cart that runs off solar power.
 Although Umashankar didn’t win an Earthshot Prize, the five other recipients were recently announced.
 Here are the winners and the innovations which got them there.

 Protect and Restore Nature: The Republic of Costa Rica